serenitynow1234/Repo1/README.md

 # Repository

-This repository contains a simple Chrome extension located in the `extension` folder.
-The extension adds a prompt search bar to the ChatGPT website and lets users store prompts with titles and descriptions.
+This repository contains a Chrome extension in the `extension` folder.
+The extension injects a search bar into ChatGPT and provides a popup to manage reusable prompts.